karinnamonzon/labReport2/report.md

 ![StringServer class](https://github.com/karinnamonzon/labReport2/blob/main/StringServerMethod.png?raw=true)

+This is the StringServer method that is used to create the local host for the web server.
+It uses the IOException import in order to throw an exception.
+A port number from `1024 to 49151` must be entered, if it is not in between then it is an invalid number and would throw an error.

 ![Launching StringServer](https://github.com/karinnamonzon/labReport2/blob/main/Screenshot%202023-01-27%20141124.png?raw=true)

+This is what the local web server looks like when `/add-message?s=Hello` is added to the end of the URL:
 ![`/add-message?s=Hello`](https://github.com/karinnamonzon/labReport2/blob/main/Screenshot%202023-01-27%20140334.png?raw=true)

+This is what the local web server looks like when `/add-message?s=How are you` is added to the end of the URL and after `/add-message?s=Hello` had been added:
 ![`/add-message?s=How are you`](https://github.com/karinnamonzon/labReport2/blob/main/Screenshot%202023-01-27%20140425.png?raw=true)

+It adds a new String to a new line

 # Part 2
 Lab 3 focused on looking at bigs and symptoms from files.
 One method that had had bugs and synmptoms was `reverseInPlace()` this

+This is an example of a JUnit test for `reverseInPlace()` that results in a failure:
 ```
 @Test
 public void testReverseInPlace() {